ege621/thos-dataset/README.md

 The **THOS dataset** is available for download via [Google Drive](https://drive.google.com/drive/folders/1yynw27QOgJgfaQRcwvHpx7KFkSsOYKZE?usp=drive_link).
 The processed_datasets folder includes the augmented and non-augmented data for all three subjects in .npy format.
 In total, there are 3,096 non-augmented samples across nine two-hand on-skin gesture classes.

+We also provide the pretrained model weights with the best hyperparameters in the drive link, as well as the full version of the classification demo above.

 ---

 ### Dataset Features